SalikaThilakarathne/salikathilakarathne.github.io/_news/announcement_2.md

 related_posts: false
 ---

-2023 Fall graduation of YNU was held at the Tokiwadai Campus.
+2023 Fall graduation of YNU was held at the Tokiwadai Campus, YNU.
 Tri, Gelfi and I were the three graduates from coastal lab.

 ***
 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">